 Since many bedroom musicians and producers record tracks individually without any intention to combine them into a longer album, the role of the mastering engineer is reduced as there is no need to make a collection of songs sound coherent.
 The function is then boiled down to making the final mix sound accurate – meaning it will translate the sound as intended on different playback systems – and to bring up the level as hot as the artist wants it.

-There are many software tools that allow you to master your own tracks.
 So unless there’s a budget for a separate mastering engineer, many people choose to let their mixing engineer take care of this last part, or do it themselves if they’re mixing their own music.

 As with anything, a professional is always going to do the job best.
 But you can “fake it” with a good chain of plugins and the right presets.
+If you’re totally new to mastering, check out this tutorial on how to master your own tracks with just five plugins.

 I come from a more traditional singer/songwriter background and tend to think about music production in that way.
 Many electronic producers, DJs and hip-hop artists will probably have an approach that differs in many ways, but the concepts we’re talking about here are mostly universal.
 It doesn’t matter what style of music you make, there are still fundamental issues involved in making that music sound good.
 And no matter what your goals are, we can all agree that we want our music to sound good.